TracTuff Application Specific Dual Pass Radiator

 automotive designs and incorporates a folded leading edge for increased durability.

 As I ease into this new relationship, I will be slowly adding new dismissions.
 The first core coming in will produce the largest/ tightest fitting product for the EG chassis.
-The same core can be used for the EK and DC2 chassis, but it will not maximize the available vertical space (its approx. 2.00" short) on ASR radiator mounts.
-Actually fits perfect with OEM mounts.
+This same core can be used for the EK and DC2 chassis if you have the space, but it will not maximize the available vertical space (its approx. 2.00" short).
+Please make sure you have at least 28-3/8" x 15" of space.

 NOTE: Single pass radiators place the inlet/ outlet on opposite sides.
 Dual pass radiators place the inlet/ outlet on the same side.
 Triple pass radiators place the inlet/ outlet on opposite sides.
 Radiator cap bungs can be added to either side; if you are not adding a radiator cap bung to the design...
 I can add a vent to get trapped air out.
 The drain can be placed on either side but I recommend choosing the opposite side from the outlet to reduce crowding.
 Accessory bungs are reserved for things like pressure, temperature, turbo feed, oil cooler feed or a fan switch.
 I don't particularly care for them... but I can add push through fan mounting pins or I can fabricate fan mounting tabs or a full fan shroud.